The ultimate cold email checklist

 8. Delay message sending

-9. Don’t add images on first email
+9. Don’t add images in the first email

 11. Don’t contact more than 50 people/day

-No need to use the max limit of gmail:
+No need to max out Gmail’s limit.

 – It’s hard to find 2k valid emails that won’t bounce each day